Talmage Garn: Music Writer & Radio Journalist

 About Me

-I’m a music writer and radio journalist covering hip-hop, indie rock, and the business of how songs travel—from recording studios to radio airwaves to streaming platforms.
+I’m a music writer and radio journalist covering hip-hop, indie rock, and music history.
 I manage digital content for Utah’s 92.5 The Beat (U92slc) and X96, reporting on releases, tours, and the culture surrounding them.
-My writing dives into sampling, sound libraries, and the shifting ways audiences connect with music.
-A graduate of Portland State University with a degree in Professional Writing, I also produce music under the alias LBOWDEEP, bringing a creator’s perspective to my journalism.
+My writing dives into sampling, all sub-genres, and cultural and historical connections.

 Nas’ Masterpiece: The ‘Illmatic’ Story